jiinjeong/CSVolunteer/README.md

           padding: 0px;
         }
 * **Dynamic Pseudo-Classes**
-  * In CSS, there are certain predefined classes called active pseudo-classes.
+  * In CSS, there are certain predefined classes called dynamic pseudo-classes.
     * Unlike those of regular classes, the elements which belong to a dynamic pseudo-class are constantly changing.
 They change based on *user behavior*.
     * User behavior refers to the interaction with the webpage of the person viewing it.
   * Dynamic pseudo-classes are usually used with links and buttons.
 Here are some of the most common:
-    * Hover: While the user's cursor is hovering over an element, it temporarily joins the pseudo-class of "hover".
+    * `hover`: While the user's cursor is hovering over an element, it temporarily joins the pseudo-class of `hover`.
-    * Active: While the user is clicking an element, it temporarily joins the pseudo-class of "active".
+    * `active`: While the user is clicking an element, it temporarily joins the pseudo-class of `active`.
-    * Visited: Once the user has followed a link, it joins the pseudo-class of "visited".
+    * `visited`: Once the user has followed a link, it joins the pseudo-class of `visited`.
   * To use a pseudo-class in a selector, write the name of the pseudo-class preceded by a colon, `:`.
     * For example:
     ```css